 It must be submitted to Gradescope by that time.

 Remember to allow at least 10 minutes to upload and tag your problem set.

-2. If you miss the Gradescope deadline for submitting your assignment, you may email me and attach a scan of the assignment --- Gradescope will be closed to submissions after the deadline --- but the grade for that assignment will be marked down:
+2. If you miss the Gradescope deadline for submitting your assignment, the website may still accept it late, but the grade for that assignment will be marked down:

 SUGGESTION: Get every problem set submitted early.
 Any time you cut things close, you're risking missing the deadline.

 Obviously, exceptions to the above penalties can be made in cases of serious illness, family emergency, religious conflict (provided you notify me at least 3 days in advance), or other comparably significant conflicts.
 Network/tech issues also usually qualify, except when you wait until just a few minutes before the deadline to submit your work.

 3. Besides serious conflicts as in item 2 above, you may also take up to